 The class teacher is responsible for:

-monitoring the progress of each child, identifying, planning and the delivery of any additional support required to aid progress;
+Checking on the progress of your child and identifying, planning and delivery of any additional support required to support progress within everyday teaching.

-If you have concerns about your child you should speak to your child’s class teacher first.
-Depending on the outcome of these discussions you may have follow up meetings with the school’s SENCo.
+If you have concerns about your child, you should speak to your child’s class teacher first.
+Depending on the outcome of these discussions, you may have follow up meetings with the school’s SENDCo.

-Roles and Responsibilities of the Special Needs Co-ordinator (SENCO)
+Roles and Responsibilities of the Special Needs Co-ordinator (SENDCO) – Jan West

 The Principal is responsible for the day to day management of all aspects of the school, including the provision made for pupils with SEND.